Green Disease Wall Climbing

 |Shared By:||erik rieger on Jan 14, 2015|

-The name of the crag comes from the green moss/turf covering much of the cliff, fed by year-round aquifers pouring out of the upper cliff band.
+The name of the crag comes from the green moss/turf covering much of the cliff, fed by a year-round aquifer pouring out of the upper cliff band.
 Visit this crag when it's warm and it will resemble a vertical, green jungle.
 You'll find great conditions here after a week or more of below-freezing temperatures with at least a couple inches of snow on the ground.
-A nor'easter will makes things fat.
-A warm day will tear the ice down.
+A nor'easter will makes things fat and a warm day can tear the ice down.
 The cliff is north-northwest facing and gets afternoon sun through the trees.
 Short ice screws and/or rock gear are necessary to protect most routes.
 Bring a delicate mindset.

-Like most of the area the rock is excellent; however it can be friable and very coarse (mind your rope).
+Like most of the area, the rock is excellent; however, it can be friable and very coarse (mind your rope).
 There is currently no fixed protection on the cliff, so on new routes please place bolts only where they're absolutely necessary as most of this cliff provides ample natural gear opportunities.
-Trees are available for anchors above every route; however, if CT climbers deem this a worthwhile crag, bolted anchors may be a good idea to protect vegetation.
+Trees are available for anchors above every route; however, if CT climbers deem this a worthwhile crag, bolted anchors may be a good idea to protect vegetation and ropes.
+There are two other good cliffs in the park.
 When conditions are good I imagine it would be worth up to a 1-2 hour drive to climb here.

 Routes (from Right>Left)